AnshuSharma111/mini_database_mb/Notes/Week-1/WEEK-1.md

 No progress today but I'll cover up in Day 4.
 # Day 4
 Not done yet but still making progress through the chapter learning about RAID levels.
+# Day 5
+Ok so we are done with all types of physical storage.
+Now we are heading to file organisation.
+So its time to move to logical divisions rather than physical.